 If practical/necessary it may be possible to arrange a visit ahead of the show you are coming to.
 If you have any questions regarding our facilities or wish to book tickets and have special requirements please contact a Box Office Supervisor on 0114 256 55 93 or if your prefer and your enquiry does not require a more immediate response then please email [email protected].

 Disabled car parking facilities are available at the Arena.
-Advanced purchased car park tickets will be cheaper than those purchased on the day and is the only way to guarantee your parking space - these are available online, in person from the venue or through the ticket hotline on 0114 256 56 56 with a limited number of space held for those wishing to book via dedicated phone line on 0114 256 55 93.
+Advanced purchased car park tickets will is the only way to guarantee your parking space - these are available online, in person from the venue or through the ticket hotline on 0114 256 56 56 with a limited number of space held for those wishing to book via dedicated phone line on 0114 256 55 93.

 Advanced tickets will be £5 and £7 on the day for Ice Hockey, for all other events tickets will be £10 both in advance and on the day - should there still be parking spaces available.

 Anyone arranging to drop-off, meet or pick-up someone from an event must do so away from the venue and the car parks.
 We understand this can be inconvenient but is a necessary measure for the security of everyone coming to the venue.